-Think of IoT as a set of ‘things’ that should be stitched together to benefit from data collection to data mining.
+Think of the Internet of Things (IoT) as a set of ‘things’ that should be stitched together to benefit from data collection to data mining.
 What is widely understood is that IoT is about data collection, dataflow and data analysis; but it is not common knowledge that the IoT substratum is an end-to-end secured infrastructure solution with sensors at one end and enterprise IT gear at the other end, with a variety of intelligent data aggregators in between.

 Software based workloads like machine learning and deep learning that analyze billowing amounts of data, are elementary to the IoT solutions stack, and the efficiency of these workload is built upon the technical capabilities of the enterprise IT infrastructure that shapes the datacenter.
 Never before in human history has computing power and data storage been so readily accessible – and economically viable.